 A trip to Comuna 13 is an immersive experience taking you through the streets of a place once dubbed the most dangerous place in the world.
 It was in many of our lifetimes that crime, poverty, violence and discrimination plagued this part of Medellín.

 As well as being a historically fascinating place to visit, you’ll come face to face with the culture of Comuna 13.
-Rappers, dancers, artists and entrepreneurs to name just a few.
 It’s vibrant, it’s busy and it’s where real people live and work.
-This is no show home, it’s gritty and soulful.
-You’ll love it.

-And, unlike walking tours I’ve taken throughout Latin America, it was really noticeable that the guide was a local.
 As well as his knowledge of historic and recent events told with his memories of each, we bumped into so many people he knew during the tour.
 Someone setting up a new art gallery, a street performer, someone working in a shop.
-The personal touch is really what sets Comuna 13 tours apart with local guides compared with other city tours.

-What to See in Comuna 13
+What to do in Comuna 13

 Street Performers, Graffiti and Street Art

-Graffiti and street art are also everywhere!
-On the underside of the viaduct, along the sides of the escalators and on the side of almost every building!
+On the viaduct, along the escalators and on the side of almost every building!
 Each has a unique story and meaning, with tour guides typically stopping at various different ones during your visit.
-Some of this artwork is also replicated onto canvases, prints and souvenirs that you can take home with you.

 Comuna 13 Escalators

-The installation of 6 escalators (3 going up and 3 going down) reduced a 25-minute uphill walk to 6 minutes travelling on the escalators.
+The installation of 6 escalators (3 going up and 3 going down) reduced a 25-minute uphill walk to 6 minutes travelling on the Comuna 13 escalators.
 This was transformative for those with reduced mobility, young children and carrying heavy shopping!

-However, in a neighbourhood the size of Comuna 13, 3 escalators only solve the ease of access issue for some people.
 And, of course, there’s the fact that the 6 Comuna 13 escalators do not make up for years of gang rule, sky-high murder rates, a siege and the transfer of power to paramilitary groups!
 It’s a controversial subject, for sure.

 Art Galleries and Souvenir Shops